Convolutional codes from unit schemes: Further Fourier/Vandermonde units

+Let $U$ be a Fourier $n\ti n$ matrix over a field $\F$ and $UV=I_n$.
+Then as shown in \cite{hurleyunit} any matrix formed by taking $r$ rows in succession or in arithmetic sequence with difference $k$ satisfying $\gcd(n,k)=1$ generates an $(n,r)$ mds linear code.

-Using $U,V$ where $V$ has the Chebotar\"ev property with which to construct convolutional codes by the method of Section \ref{rows} will give good free distances.
+Using such $U,V$ with which to construct convolutional codes by the method of Section \ref{rows} will give good free distances and efficient decoding algorithms.
 The free distances and/or lower bounds on the free distances may often be proven algebraically and the codes are relatively easy to implement and simulate.